 Technological advances, along with changing employee expectations, have contributed to another trend in today's business world-working at home.
 There are two subtrends in the movement toward working at home: home-based businesses and telecommuting.
 Home-based businesses are, essentially, very small organizations that conduct all their business from the owner's home.
 Many home-based businesses are one- or two-person operations, although some have more employees.
 They may be goods-producers or service businesses.
 Property managers, lawyers, public relations and marketing professionals, cleaning services, artists, sign makers, photographers, and many other business people have opted to run their businesses from home.
 By taking advantage of modern communications technology, these home-based businesses can market their goods across the country and even internationally by building Web sites, taking orders, and shipping their goods to the appropriate destinations.

 Telecommuting, another at-home working trend, involves a company's employees working off-site, in their own homes, rather than at the company's offices.
-According to the report Telework 2011, the number of Americans who worked from home at least one day per month dropped from 33.7 million in 2008 to 26.2 million in 2010, most likely due to high unemployment in those years.
+According to Global Workplace Analytics.com, the number of Americans who worked from home one or more days per week rose nearly 80 percent from 2005 to 2012.
 As employers become aware of the benefits of telecommuting and flexible scheduling, and as the technology to support it becomes more robust and affordable, this trend should continue for years to come

 A final important trend is the increasingly global nature of business, as numerous firms take advantage of loosened trade restrictions to expand their operations into overseas markets.
 Many U.S. firms, for example, have targeted new and emerging markets by expanding into Latin America, India, Russia, China, and other countries.
 Commonly, a U.S. firm maintains its headquarters in the United States, and has satellite offices or branches in various other countries.
 Corporations that operate in more than one country at a time are called multinational corporations, and they are becoming increasingly common.